 Generation Music saw two students collaborate to design a music appreciation curriculum for middle schoolers currently involved in band and orchestra programs.
 Their goal was to increase the general interest of students of color for classical music, ultimately hoping to impact the orchestral world and diversify its participants.
-Generation Music has since been approved for fiscal sponsorship through Fractured Atlas and is currently collaborating with the Template Community Scholars Music Program.
+Generation Music has since been approved for fiscal sponsorship through Fractured Atlas and is continuing their work.

 Center City Chamber Orchestra

 Marquise Bradley, Davey Hiester, Jeramie Miller & Percy Weaver

 A quartet of minds brainstormed an opportunity to create chamber music with minimal help from adults.
 They succeeded in making that happen and created a youth led chamber orchestra called The Center City Chamber Orchestra (CCCO).
 Since the end of Doing Good, CCCO has established a board and is currently planning additional performances for spring 2019.
 One of the founding members of CCCO shared, “The Doing Good program has allowed me to see how far you can take music without actually playing your instrument, and it has also has helped me to learn leadership skills that I wouldn’t have learned in school.